 It does not cost the buyer anything, and it is relatively easy to become an affiliate for a brand.
 You don’t need a ton of traffic or followers to do so.

-Affiliate marketing can be very lucrative, depending on how well you write and ‘sell’ a product.
-Check out this list of high paying affiliate programs you can join today!
+Affiliate marketing can be very lucrative, depending on how well you write about and ‘sell’ a product.
+Check out this list of high-paying affiliate programs you can join today!